Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Maths & Physical Sciences

 I have a background in both mathematics and physics, with an undergraduate degree in maths and a PhD in space physics.
 After three years as a post-doctoral physicist in Boston, I decided to make the transition into operational research applied to health care and joined the UCL Clinical Operational Research Unit (CORU) in late 2005.
 In 2008, I was promoted to the position of Senior Research Fellow and began leading CORU's work on global health.
-In October 2013, I was appointed a lecturer of Operational Research as a joint post between CORU and the UCL Department of Applied Health Research.
+In October 2015, I was appointed a Reader of Operational Research as a joint post between CORU and the UCL Department of Applied Health Research.
+I currently spend 2 days a week based as a "researcher in residence" within the critical care units at Great Ormond Street Hospital.

 My main interest is in using information to help people within the health service make better decisions.
 Often this will involve mathematical modelling or other operational research techniques, but sometimes it can be just presenting the data in a more intuitive way.
 I want my work to be relevant to, and used by, those working within the NHS and so I am also very interested in the process of how to get theoretical knowledge into practical application.